Nikolaos G. AndronikosPartner

 - Elis on US aspects of its approximately $2.76 billion acquisition of Berendsen plc (shortlisted as Deal of the Year – M&A, IFLR European Awards);

-- Goldman Sachs Merchant Banking Division on the DKK8 billion investment in DONG Energy (now Ørsted) as part of a DKK13 billion capital raise (Deal of the Year – M&A, IFLR European Awards) and on Dong Energy’s DKK 19.7 billion IPO (largest European IPO in that year and largest Danish IPO and Deal of the Year – Equity, IFLR European Awards) and on a number of other transactions;
+- Goldman Sachs Merchant Banking Division on the DKK8 billion investment in DONG Energy (now Ørsted) as part of a DKK13 billion capital raise (Deal of the Year – M&A, IFLR European Awards) and on Dong Energy’s DKK 19.7 billion IPO (largest European IPO in that year and largest Danish IPO and Deal of the Year – Equity, IFLR European Awards) and on multiple other acquisition and exit transactions, including through the capital markets, often in the pharma, technology and consumer sectors;

 - Coca-Cola HBC AG, a new Swiss holding company, on its €6.2 billion exchange offer for the shares of Coca-Cola Hellenic Bottling S.A., a Greek company, to list that business on the premium segment of the London Stock Exchange and the New York Stock Exchange with a parallel Athens Exchange listing (S&C was named a standout in the Financial Times’ Europe Innovative Lawyers Report (Corporate Law category) for advising on this matter);